PacificCommunity/ofp-sam-yft-2023-diagnostic/README.md

 diagnostic model has intermediate levels, while other grid members explore higher and lower levels.

-Finally, the diagnostic model is also the starting point for YFT 2026 stock assessment model development.
+Finally, the diagnostic model is also the starting point for the YFT 2026 stock assessment model development.
 One purpose of this repository is to give the stock assessor a good starting point that is organized and documented.